 - The Pfizer-BioNTech and Moderna COVID-19 vaccines have been authorized for use by Health Canada as a booster dose after completion of the primary series in individuals 18 years of age and older.
-A booster dose with an mRNA vaccine is recommended for eligible individuals, to obtain stronger and longer-lasting protection regardless of which vaccine was used in the primary series. - The OIAC has recommended the Pfizer-BioNTech and Moderna COVID-19 vaccines as a first booster dose after completion of the primary series in youth 5 to 29 years of age, with a preferential recommendation for Pfizer-BioNTech. - Individuals who received AstraZeneca/COVISHIELD COVID-19 vaccine for their first and second dose are recommended to receive an mRNA vaccine for their third or booster dose(s). - People who experienced a severe immediate allergic reaction after a first dose of an mRNA COVID-19 vaccine can safely receive future doses of the same or another mRNA COVID-19 vaccine after consulting with an appropriate physician / nurse practitioner.
-See NACI's recommendations on the use of COVID-19 vaccines for more information. - As per guidance from NACI5 and Ontario Immunization Advisory Committee (OIAC), a booster dose of Nuvaxovid[TM] may be offered to individuals age 18 and over, who do not have a contraindication to Nuvaxovid[TM] and are not able or willing to receive an mRNA vaccine, regardless of which COVID-19 vaccines were received in the primary series.
+A booster dose with an mRNA vaccine is recommended for eligible individuals, to obtain stronger and longer-lasting protection regardless of which vaccine was used in the primary series. - The OIAC has recommended the Pfizer-BioNTech and Moderna COVID-19 vaccines as a booster dose after completion of the primary series in youth 5 to 29 years of age, with a preferential recommendation for Pfizer-BioNTech. - Individuals who received AstraZeneca/COVISHIELD COVID-19 vaccine for their first and second dose are recommended to receive an mRNA vaccine for their third or booster dose(s). - People who experienced a severe immediate allergic reaction after a first dose of an mRNA COVID-19 vaccine can safely receive future doses of the same or another mRNA COVID-19 vaccine after consulting with an appropriate physician / nurse practitioner.
+See NACI's recommendations on the use of COVID-19 vaccines for more information. - As per guidance from NACI5 and Ontario Immunization Advisory Committee (OIAC), a booster dose of NuvaxovidTM may be offered to individuals age 18 and over, who do not have a contraindication to NuvaxovidTM and are not able or willing to receive an mRNA vaccine, regardless of which COVID-19 vaccines were received in the primary series.
 A booster dose of a viral vector vaccine should only be offered when all other authorized COVID-19 vaccines are contraindicated.
-If a person will be receiving Nuvaxovid[TM] vaccine as a booster dose, obtaining the person's informed consent should include, as applicable, a discussion of the benefits and potential risks given the currently limited data on the effectiveness and safety of mixed schedules with the Nuvaxovid[TM] vaccine and that this vaccine is not currently authorized for use as a booster dose in Canada.
+If a person will be receiving NuvaxovidTM vaccine as a booster dose, obtaining the person's informed consent should include, as applicable, a discussion of the benefits and potential risks given the currently limited data on the effectiveness and safety of mixed schedules with the NuvaxovidTM vaccine and that this vaccine is not currently authorized for use as a booster dose in Canada.
 If an individual needs to receive a third or booster dose of a viral vector vaccine, informed consent should include discussion about the lack of evidence on the use of an additional dose of viral vector COVID-19 vaccine and the increased risk of Vaccine-Induced Immune Thrombotic Thrombocytopenia (VITT), Capillary Leak Syndrome (CLS), and Guillain-Barre syndrome (GBS) following viral vector COVID-19 vaccines (NACI, 2021).
-Only individuals who are at least 18 years old can receive a third or booster dose with a viral vector vaccine. - At this time the Province has a limited supply of Nuvaxovid[TM] and viral vector vaccines.
-Pharmacies should work with their public health unit to determine how eligible individuals (as defined above) can receive the vaccine. - The Janssen COVID-19 vaccine series involves a single dose.
-However, individuals who received the single dose Janssen vaccine are eligible for a supplementary or booster dose in accordance with this section.
-References in this section to individuals who have already received a two dose series of a COVID-19 vaccine shall be interpreted to include individuals who received the single dose Janssen vaccine.
-In addition, for immunocompromised individuals who received the single dose Janssen vaccine, references in this section to a third dose shall be interpreted to mean a second dose.
+Only individuals who are at least 18 years old can receive a third or booster dose with a viral vector vaccine.
+Covifenz® is not currently authorized for use as a booster dose in Canada.

-5 Nuvaxovid[TM] COVID-19 vaccine is currently not authorized by Health Canada for use as a booster dose in Canada.
+5 NuvaxovidTM COVID-19 vaccine is currently not authorized by Health Canada for use as a booster dose in Canada.